PTAS for Sparse General-Valued CSPs: Maximisation

 \begin{definition} For two left-hand side $\sigma$-structures $\A, \B$, we say $\A$ \emph{strongly overcasts} $\B$, denoted $\A \overcasts \B$, if for all \MaxSol $\sigma$-structures $\C$, $\maxval(\A, \C) \geq \maxval(\B, \C)$. \end{definition}

-In contrast,~\cite{rwz21:soda} defined (weak) overcasting in terms of $\Qpos$-valued structures $\C$ only, in place of the wider class of \MaxSol structures.
+In contrast,~\cite{rwz21:soda} defined (weak) overcasting in terms of $\Qpos$-valued structures $\C$ only, instead of the wider class of \MaxSol structures.
 The ``strong'' qualifier is only to avoid confusion with~\cite{rwz21:soda}: we will not consider weak overcasts in this paper, nor analogous weak variants of the definitions given below.

 \begin{definition} The \emph{strong opt-distance} between two left-hand side $\sigma$-structures $\A$ and $\B$ is defined as